 The cut-off mark for Common Law is 200.
 You can check these universities JAMB UTME cut off marks here.
 Common Law is a good course and you can also check the top best Art courses.
 This should not influence you.
 Follow your heart or seek my counsel.

-Common Law is how many years course and under which faculty?
+Common Law is how many years course?

 Have you read this?